hanwckf/rt-n56u/trunk/user/ipset/ipset-6.x/utils/ipset_bash_completion/README.md

-Also the environment variable **_IPSET_SSH_CONFIGS** controls which files are taken as ssh_config files, in order to retrieve the globl and user known_host files, which will be used for hostname completion.
+Also the environment variable **_IPSET_SSH_CONFIGS** controls which files are taken as ssh_config files, in order to retrieve the global and user known_host files, which will be used for hostname completion.

-For all *net* type of sets, if hostname completion is attempted, networks are retrieved from /etc/networks.
+For all *net* type of sets and the hash:ip,mark set type, if hostname completion is attempted, if the environment variable **_IPSET_COMP_NETWORKS** is set to a non-empty value, networks are retrieved from /etc/networks.

 Also a list of ip addresses can be supplied using the environment variable